Equality, diversity and inclusion

 • provide employees and managers with appropriate training and information about complying with equality and diversity requirements

-We also encourage Costs Lawyers to undertake training in relation to equality and diversity issues, such as addressing unconscious bias or developing an inclusive workplace culture.
+We also encourage all Costs Lawyers to read the guidance on Equality, Diversity and Inclusion for Costs Lawyers in our Ethics Hub, and to undertake training in relation to equality and diversity issues, such as addressing unconscious bias or developing an inclusive workplace culture.
 This kind of training may count toward CPD requirements.

 The first step in promoting diversity amongst Costs Lawyers is to understand the existing make-up of the profession.
 One way in which we do this is through a diversity survey.
 Data from the latest diversity survey is published on our website.